-REPORT OF THE COMMITTEE ON EDUCATION
+REPORT of the COMMITTEE ON EDUCATION

-TO THE HONORABLE GODFREY RHODES.
-President of the Legislative ASSEMBLY:
+TO THE HONORABLE GODFREY RHODES, PRESIDENT OF THE LEGISLATIVE ASSEMBLY:

-The Committee on Education respectfully report consideration of the matters pertaining to the educational interests of the country, and in this connection they have examined and hereinafter report upon a large number of petitions, resolutions, and bills referred to them for consideration i ka mea Hanohano Godfrey RHODES Peresidena o ka Hale AHAOLELO:
+The Committee on Education respectfully report consideration of the matters pertaining to the educational interests of the country, and in this connection they have examined and hereinafter report upon a large number of petitions, resolutions, and bills referred to them for consideration.

-They further recommend an appropriation of \$1000 for a curator for the Library and Museum; also that a sufficient appropriation be passed to provide for the support and continuance of the Haleakala School; and
+They further recommend an appropriation of \$1000 for a curator for the Library and Museum; also that a sufficient appropriation be passed to provide for the support and continuance of the Haleakala School; and finally, they most earnestly recommend that \$10,000 be added to the appropriation for "support of Hawaiian and English schools." to enable the Board to increase the aid given to the Female Boarding Schools.